A Guide to Fire Alarm System Installation

 Fortunately, keeping your system in top shape doesn’t require a lot of time or technical skill.
 Most of the essential tasks are simple things you can do yourself in just a few minutes each month.
 By creating a routine for testing, cleaning, and battery replacement, you can have peace of mind knowing your first line of defense against a fire is strong.
 For more complex systems or commercial properties, professional NFPA fire alarm services can ensure you meet all safety codes and standards, but these basic habits are the foundation of fire safety for every home.

-Test Your Alarms Monthly
+Test Your Alarms Every Month

 Set a recurring reminder on your phone for the first of the month, because this five-minute task is one of the most important things you can do for your family’s safety.
 Go to each smoke and carbon monoxide detector in your house and press and hold the “test” button.
 You should hear a loud, piercing alarm.
 The National Fire Protection Association recommends holding the button for a few seconds to make sure it sounds.
 If the alarm is weak or doesn’t sound at all, it’s time to replace the batteries immediately.
 This simple monthly test confirms that the alarm has power and its internal components are working.

-Know Your Battery Replacement Schedule
+Stick to a Battery Replacement Schedule

 We’ve all been woken up by that incessant, high-pitched chirp of a dying smoke alarm battery.
 While it’s tempting to just pull the battery out to stop the noise, that leaves your home unprotected.
 A better approach is to be proactive.
 Get into the habit of replacing the batteries in all of your detectors at least once a year, even if they haven’t started chirping.
 A great time to do this is when you change your clocks for daylight saving time.
 Even hardwired alarms have backup batteries that need to be replaced, so don’t forget to check those, too.

-Keep Your Detectors Clean
+Gently Clean Your Detectors

 Over time, dust, cobwebs, and even grease particles from cooking can accumulate on your smoke detectors, making them less effective.
 A dirty sensor might not detect smoke as quickly, or it could trigger frustrating false alarms.
 About every three months, give your detectors a gentle cleaning.
 You can use the soft brush attachment on your vacuum cleaner to carefully clear away any debris from the vents.
 Wiping the outside cover with a dry microfiber cloth also helps.
 Just be sure to never use water or cleaning solutions, as they can damage the internal electronics.

-When to Replace Your Alarms
+Know When to Replace the Entire Alarm

 Smoke and carbon monoxide detectors don’t last forever.
 The sensors inside them wear out over time, becoming less reliable.
 As a rule of thumb, you should replace your smoke alarms every ten years and your carbon monoxide detectors every five to seven years, depending on the model.
 Most devices have a manufacturing date printed on the back.
 If you can’t find a date or know the alarms are older than a decade, it’s time for an upgrade.
 If you’re unsure about the age or condition of your system, it’s always a good idea to have a professional take a look.
 You can contact us to schedule an inspection.